xavier630/ocean-liners-factorio/README.md

 * On character created, make sure the player isn't on water.

 ###Personal:
-* Graphical issues when placing command tiles near coastline
+* Graphical issues with coastline.
 * Can layer-11 etc be used to fix ghost collisions?
 Almost certainly, yay!
+* Loading an older world - detected modifications to global table or similar.

 #Needed Graphics